ITU-BDSA23-GROUP8/Chirp/docs/report.md

 ### How to make _Chirp!_ work locally

-There has to be some documentation on how to come from cloning your project to a running system.
-That is, Rasmus or Helge have to know precisely what to do in which order.
-Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then.

 ***Software needed***:
 - VSCODE
 - .NET 7.0
 - Docker
-- A browser that is not Google Chrome
+- A browser that is *not* Google Chrome

 <br>